11 Oct Ruby, 6

 New dog learns old tricks

-I used to be in an indie rock band in my former life and I applied something I learned from that recording project to “Ruby, 6.”
+I used to be in an indie rock band in a former life and I applied something I learned from that recording project to “Ruby, 6.”
 To make it sound full and slightly eerie, I doubled the lead vocal at the octave.
-I didn’t want the double sounding Minnie-Mouse high but the octave down was too low for my normal range so I had to sing it an octave up on my mockup.
+I didn’t want the double sounding Minnie-Mouse high but the octave down was too low for my range so I had to sing it an octave up on my mockup.
 Keith found a way around this limitation by doubling it at an octave lower artificially (via plugin?) for the actual recording.

 My baby sister listened to one of the mockups and said it was creepy.
 What can I say?
 I adore creepy music!
 Doubling an octave down, instead of up, toned down the creep factor by a lot though, which is good.
 You can listen to my initial Garageband mockup in the video below (and the first solo sketch here for the bare bones of it).